graphql/graphql-js/docs/Tutorial-PassingArguments.md

 }
 ```

-Instead of hardcoding “three”, we might want a more general function that rolls `numDice` dice, each of which have `numSides` sides.
+Instead of hardcoding “three”, we might want a more general function that rolls `numDice` dice, each of which has `numSides` sides.
 We can add arguments to the GraphQL schema language like this:

 ```graphql
 type Query {